 - You are a student, are visiting one, or simply enjoy that type of atmosphere

-8. Rizokarpaso, Beautiful Quiet Beaches Area to Stay in Cyprus
+8. Rizokarpaso, a beautiful quiet area to stay in Cyprus

 While technically located in the Famagusta district, Rizokarpaso has been controlled by Northern Cyprus since the island was partitioned, during the Turkish Invasion Of Cyprus in 1974.